-Elon Musk helping restore internet to Tonga, officials say
+Musk helping restore Tongan internet; virus outbreak growing

 SpaceX runs a network of nearly 2,000 low-orbit satellites called Starlink, which provides internet service to remote places around the world.

-Fiji Attorney-General Aiyaz Sayed-Khaiyum tweeted about the SpaceX work, saying the volcano’s shockwave “shattered Tonga’s internet connection, adding days of gut-wrenching uncertainty to disaster assessments.”
+Fiji Attorney-General Aiyaz Sayed-Khaiyum tweeted about the SpaceX work, saying the volcano’s shockwave had “shattered Tonga’s internet connection, adding days of gut-wrenching uncertainty to disaster assessments.”

 A spokeswoman for Sayed-Khaiyum said Wednesday she was waiting for more information about the Starlink project before providing further details.
 SpaceX did not respond to requests for comment.